 Yr Applicable Sector New Activity Relevant Management Consideration Responsibility 2005 Plan or project Managed realignment (strictly a plan or project) - has occurred at a small site on the Isle of Wight near Gurnard and in Chichester Harbour.
-Plan or project management measures All RAs and CAs with responsibility for activity 2005 Water-based recreation: boat repair and maintenance Mobile boat scrubbers - the use of these is becoming more prevalent within the Solent.
+Plan or project management measures All Ras and Cas with responsibility for activity 2005 Water-based recreation: boat repair and maintenance Mobile boat scrubbers - the use of these is becoming more prevalent within the Solent.
 Keep a watching brief on the impacts of other water sports in key risk area All RA with responsibility for activity EA setting up research projects in order to monitor the effects of wash down facilities in order to determine the percentage contribution to the background levels of copper and irgarol within the Solent - not implemented EA 2005 Water-based recreation: other water sports Jet boards - these are now being used within the site, especially within the estuary of the River Itchen.
 Keep a watching brief on the impacts of other water sports in key risk area RA to continue to enforce current management measures All RA with responsibility for activity

-Yr Applicable Sector New Activity Relevant Management Consideration Responsibility 2006 Access: Educational/ scientific study and research Education - English Nature is aware of a proposal to undertake educational marine safaris within the SEMS from Cowes using drop down video technology.
+Yr Applicable Sector New Activity Responsibility 2006 Access: Educational/ scientific study and research Education - English Nature is aware of a proposal to undertake educational marine safaris within the SEMS from Cowes using drop down video technology.
 Keep a watching brief on the impacts of educational and scientific study in key risk areas All RA with responsibility for activity 2006 Access: Land- based recreation Model Aircraft - English Nature perceives that there may have been an increase in the flying of model aircraft on the east side of Hayling Island near Gutner.
-Keep a watching brief on the impacts of land-based recreation in key risk area RA to continue to enforce current management measures All RA with responsibility for activity 2006 Bait collection Peat digging - Hampshire County Council is aware of an occasional issue with the digging of 'Sea Peat' from the offshore areas between Keyhaven and Pennington.
+Aircraft - English Nature perceives that there may have been an increase in Keep a watching brief on 2006 Bait collection Peat digging - Hampshire County Council is aware of an occasional issue with the digging of 'Sea Peat' from the offshore areas between Keyhaven and Pennington.
 It is thought that it is used as a medium for keeping bait alive.
 It seems to be a bit of a grey area with regards its legality.
 The digging does cause some disturbance but probably no more than other activities (baitdigging, wildfowling etc).
 Voluntary code of conduct leaflet produced and circulated Keep a watching brief on the impacts of bait collection in key risk areas All RA with a responsibility for activity.
 2006 Fishing: shellfisheries Mussels - There is a possible proposal to lay mussels on the western side of Langstone Harbour close to Salterns Quay.
 The exact consenting mechanism has yet to be finally determined however English Nature anticipate that this will be a Plan or Project either through an application for a Several Order or because English Nature consent will be required.
 Keep a watching brief on the impacts of shellfisheries in key risk areas RA to continue to enforce current management measures All RA with a responsibility for activity